dortania/OpenCore-Install-Guide/extras/big-sur/fusion.md

     sudo /Applications/VMware\ Fusion.app/Contents/Library/vmware-rawdiskCreator create /dev/disk3 fullDevice RawHDD ide
     ```

-2. Next, start VMware Fusion and create a new virtual machine.
+2. Next, start VMware Fusion.
+You should see the homepage.
+If not, close any window that opened and select `File` > `New` from the menu bar.
     ![](../../images/extras/big-sur/fusion/homepage.png)
 3. Select the "Create a custom virtual machine" option, and select macOS 10.15 (as 10.16/11 isn't available).
     ![](../../images/extras/big-sur/fusion/choose-os.png)